Skip to contents

 • End lines with backslash (\) to continue

-• Each continuation line must start with # comment marker
+• Each continuation line must start with the appropriate comment marker

 • Properties are automatically joined with proper comma separation